utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 #####e) Update Notification Mode

 ```
+//THIS IS OPTIONAL AND USE IF USER NEEDS TO UPDATE NOTIFICATIONS IN REAL TIME

 short mode = 0  // SOUND + NOTIFICATION : THIS IS DEFAULT
 short mode = 1  // NOTIFICATION WITHOUT SOUND
 short mode = 2  // DISABLE NOTIFICATION